piotrbajdek/neurosculptor/README.md

 `hidden_5_size.conf` - Configure the number of neurons in the fifth hidden layer.

+`hidden_6_size.conf` - Configure the number of neurons in the sixth hidden layer.

 `train_file_x.csv` - In the simplest scenario, when using the Sigmoid activation function, this file should contain a binary matrix consisting of the numbers 0 and 1.

 `train_file_y.txt` - In the simplest scenario, when using the Sigmoid activation function, this file should contain a single column of the numbers 0 and 1, corresponding to the columns in `train_file_x.csv`.